 1. Use attendee lists to do marketing outreach via email.

 Whatever your message would have been at your trade show, let that fuel new content you can share that builds trust and relationships.

 2. Personal outreach by your sales staff with LinkedIn connections.

-Now is the time to really leverage the power of personal touch at a distance that keeps everyone healthy.
+Now is the time to really leverage the power of LinkedIn marketing through a personal touch at a distance that keeps everyone healthy.

 3. Direct engagement on social media.